Meta Platforms (NASDAQ:FB) PT Lowered to $350.00

-Meta Platforms (NASDAQ:FB) had its price objective lowered by Evercore ISI from $430.00 to $350.00 in a research note released on Thursday morning, Price Targets.com reports.
-Evercore ISI currently has an outperform rating on the social networking company’s stock.
+Meta Platforms (NASDAQ:FB) had its price target reduced by Stifel Nicolaus from $400.00 to $350.00 in a research report sent to investors on Thursday, The Fly reports.

-Several other equities analysts have also recently weighed in on the stock.
-Sanford C. Bernstein cut their target price on shares of Meta Platforms from $400.00 to $350.00 and set an outperform rating for the company in a research note on Thursday.
-Monness Crespi & Hardt cut their target price on shares of Meta Platforms from $460.00 to $375.00 and set a buy rating for the company in a research note on Thursday.
-Mizuho cut their target price on shares of Meta Platforms from $450.00 to $425.00 and set a buy rating for the company in a research note on Thursday.
-Bank of America cut their target price on shares of Meta Platforms from $410.00 to $333.00 and set a buy rating for the company in a research note on Thursday.
-Finally, Tigress Financial raised their target price on shares of Meta Platforms from $430.00 to $466.00 and gave the company a strong-buy rating in a research note on Wednesday, October 13th.
-One analyst has rated the stock with a sell rating, eleven have issued a hold rating, thirty-four have given a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has an average rating of Buy and a consensus target price of $345.53.
+A number of other research firms also recently issued reports on FB.
+HSBC raised shares of Meta Platforms from a reduce rating to a hold rating and set a $300.00 price target on the stock in a research note on Monday, December 6th.
+Wolfe Research reduced their price target on shares of Meta Platforms from $410.00 to $320.00 and set an outperform rating on the stock in a research note on Thursday.
+Moffett Nathanson reduced their price target on shares of Meta Platforms from $420.00 to $380.00 and set a buy rating on the stock in a research note on Thursday.
+Credit Suisse Group dropped their price objective on shares of Meta Platforms from $430.00 to $336.00 and set an outperform rating for the company in a report on Thursday.
+Finally, Oppenheimer dropped their price objective on shares of Meta Platforms from $405.00 to $375.00 and set an outperform rating for the company in a report on Thursday.
+One investment analyst has rated the stock with a sell rating, eleven have assigned a hold rating, thirty-four have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, Meta Platforms presently has an average rating of Buy and a consensus target price of $345.53.

-In other Meta Platforms news, insider Marne L. Levine sold 10,254 shares of the business’s stock in a transaction that occurred on Monday, November 15th.
-The shares were sold at an average price of $340.89, for a total transaction of $3,495,486.06.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, CAO Susan J.S.
-Taylor sold 1,378 shares of the business’s stock in a transaction that occurred on Wednesday, November 17th.
-The stock was sold at an average price of $344.22, for a total transaction of $474,335.16.
+In other Meta Platforms news, CAO Susan J.S.
+Taylor sold 1,378 shares of the company’s stock in a transaction on Wednesday, November 17th.
+The shares were sold at an average price of $344.22, for a total transaction of $474,335.16.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, insider Jennifer Newstead sold 1,120 shares of the company’s stock in a transaction on Tuesday, December 28th.
+The stock was sold at an average price of $351.03, for a total transaction of $393,153.60.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 101,894 shares of company stock worth $34,769,399.
-Insiders own 14.01% of the company’s stock.
+In the last 90 days, insiders have sold 101,894 shares of company stock valued at $34,769,399.
+14.01% of the stock is owned by insiders.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-State Street Corp lifted its stake in Meta Platforms by 0.3% during the 2nd quarter.
-State Street Corp now owns 92,196,339 shares of the social networking company’s stock valued at $32,057,589,000 after acquiring an additional 319,155 shares during the period.
-Capital World Investors lifted its stake in Meta Platforms by 0.4% during the 3rd quarter.
-Capital World Investors now owns 46,286,895 shares of the social networking company’s stock valued at $15,709,316,000 after acquiring an additional 173,316 shares during the period.
-Capital Research Global Investors lifted its stake in Meta Platforms by 2.7% during the 3rd quarter.
-Capital Research Global Investors now owns 40,419,248 shares of the social networking company’s stock valued at $13,717,891,000 after acquiring an additional 1,076,439 shares during the period.
-Geode Capital Management LLC lifted its stake in Meta Platforms by 2.2% during the 3rd quarter.
-Geode Capital Management LLC now owns 39,676,595 shares of the social networking company’s stock valued at $13,427,580,000 after acquiring an additional 865,909 shares during the period.
-Finally, Morgan Stanley lifted its stake in Meta Platforms by 2.2% during the 3rd quarter.
-Morgan Stanley now owns 22,825,288 shares of the social networking company’s stock valued at $7,746,674,000 after acquiring an additional 480,834 shares during the period.
-Institutional investors and hedge funds own 65.55% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in FB.
+Barnett & Company Inc. lifted its holdings in shares of Meta Platforms by 105.0% during the 4th quarter.
+Barnett & Company Inc. now owns 82 shares of the social networking company’s stock worth $28,000 after acquiring an additional 42 shares during the period.
+Capital Directions Investment Advisors LLC purchased a new stake in shares of Meta Platforms during the second quarter valued at approximately $31,000.
+Carderock Capital Management Inc. purchased a new stake in shares of Meta Platforms during the third quarter valued at approximately $31,000.
+Benjamin Edwards Inc. purchased a new stake in shares of Meta Platforms during the third quarter valued at approximately $33,000.
+Finally, Lion Street Advisors LLC acquired a new stake in shares of Meta Platforms during the second quarter worth approximately $43,000.
+65.55% of the stock is currently owned by institutional investors.

 Meta Platforms, Inc, (formerly known as Facebook, Inc) operates as a global social technology company.
 The company engages in the development of social media applications as well as virtual and augmented reality products allowing users to connect through mobile devices, personal computers and other platforms.